 That said, working on spreadsheets can be a very time-consuming process in the long run and increases the risk of manual error.
 This creates a diversion from scaling strategies and focusing on overall business growth.
 As the business set up expands on different verticals, there will be a need for an omnichannel inventory management system that caters to the changing requirements and increasing demand.

-Hence, investing in a good inventory management system (IMS) at early stages is highly recommended so as to streamline the day to day operations and channelise the rest of the resources on growth opportunities.
+Hence, investing in a good inventory management system (IMS) at the early stages is highly recommended so as to streamline the day-to-day operations and channelize the rest of the resources on growth opportunities.

 For all intents and purposes, an inventory management system reduces the chances of:

 Due to mis-shipments, businesses incur losses on the following fronts: